tonethar/IGME-430-Spring-2021/projects/project-1.md

     - see the "Body Parse" examples and video
     - see the "POST-demo-start" example
     - here is the (non functional) example: https://p1-430-stub-2105.herokuapp.com/suggest
-    - the appropriate HTTP status codes will be returned when content is either created or updated on the server, or if insufficient parameters are included in the request
     - *in your project, this functionality could be performed by a user, an admin, or both*
     - *a user, probably an admin, will also have the ability to update (edit) information on the server*